hb-technik.at Listed by lockbit5 Ransomware Group

 On March 5, 2026, Austrian industrial firm HB-Technik appeared on the LockBit 5 ransomware group's public leak site, with attackers claiming to have exfiltrated internal files after a ransomware deployment.

 Public reporting indicates the company, which has specialized in raw material automation solutions since 1973, had data taken during a ransomware incident.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available reporting describes the stolen material as internal files, though full contents have not been independently verified in open sources.
 The listing on the LockBit 5 leak site carries a typical extortion countdown, a standard part of the group's playbook.

 LockBit 5 posted the data on its onion site, accessible via ransomware monitoring platforms such as ransomware.live.
 No confirmed evidence has surfaced yet showing customer, supplier, or employee personal records among the files, but the nature of "internal files" in such incidents often includes spreadsheets, emails, contracts, and scanned documents that can contain names, addresses, phone numbers, and financial details.